 Early this morning you have the opportunity to go for a guided tour of Corcovado and the statue of Christ the Redeemer.
 Late afternoon it may be wise to have a disco nap before the big highlight of Rio Carnival - a visit to the Sambadrome!
-Included in your trip is a ticket to sector 13, or you may chose to upgrade to sector 11 for a bit of a closer view of the parade.
+Included in your trip is a visit to sector 13, or you may chose to upgrade to sector 11 for a closer view of the parade.
+Please click here to view a map of the Sambadrome.

 The Sambadrome was designed by Brazil's world-famous architect, the modernist Oscar Niemeyer.
 It was purpose-built for the Samba Parade and inaugurated in 1984.
-Being made of concrete, it seems a bit dated for the post-modern eyes of today and feels derelict if not ugly, surrounded only by favelas, serving only little cultural events, during the year.
-However it comes to life and is totally magnificent and overpowering being lit up with special effects on.
-Samba Parade nights, filled with thousands of cheering spectators and surrounded by other thousands of people who could not get in.
+Being made of concrete, it seems a bit dated for the post-modern eyes of today and has a derelict feeling during the year, serving only little cultural events.
+However, it comes to life and is magnificent being lit up with special effects on Samba Parade nights, filled with thousands of cheering spectators and surrounded by other thousands of people who could not get in.
 It can seat around 70,000 people, which is already far too few for the ever growing Rio Carnival Parade.
 However, since it is under protection, it cannot be rebuilt or even extended.
 The Samba schools have prepared all year for their hour of glory on carnival night.
 The top 12 Samba schools parade on Sunday and Monday, six each night.
 The two nights are similar in terms of set-up, the only difference being the schools parading.
 The best school is chosen by a hand-picked set of judges on the basis of many components including percussion, the theme song, harmony between percussion, song and dance, choreography, costume, storyline, floats and decorations.
 The championship is hotly contested, with the winner becoming the pride of both Rio and Brazil.
-Samba is a glitzy, lavish, vegas-style affair with beautiful, topless mulatas who make samba look easy in their feathered head-dresses, long flowing capes sparkling with sequins and rhinestone studded G-strings.
-The floats are also extremely lavish and some of them are technically quite amazing.
+The parade is a glitzy, lavish, vegas-style affair with beautiful, topless mulatas who make samba look easy in their feathered head-dresses, long flowing capes sparkling with sequins and rhinestone studded G-strings.
+The floats are extremely lavish and some of them are technically quite amazing.
 The Brazilians harness sweat, noise and confusion and turn it into art, with the parades beginning in moderate mayhem then working themselves up to a higher plane of frenzy.
 The samba is driven by the drummers with between 200 and 400 per school.
-The parades head down the "run way" of the Sambadrome flanked by the tiers of spectators, singing, dancing and applauding their favourite schools.
+The parades head down the runway of the Sambadrome flanked by the tiers of spectators, singing, dancing and applauding their favourite schools.
 The parade continues on through the night and into the morning.
 Some of the best schools are always kept until last to make sure that the party continues until the very end.
-Click here to view a map of the Sambadrome.

 Sambadrome Visit (sector 13) - included